'Mother Jones' Journalists to Speak at Ithaca College Izzy Award Ceremony

 For more information, visit www.ithaca.edu/indy/izzy or contact PCIM director Jeff Cohen at firstname.lastname@example.org.

-Originally published in Media Relations: 'Mother Jones' Journalists to Speak at Ithaca College Izzy Award Ceremony.
+Originally published in IC News: 'Mother Jones' Journalists to Speak at Ithaca College Izzy Award Ceremony.